gingerpayments/python-libmt94x/README.rst

     :01:<item1>/<item2>/<item3>/

 Here, ``01`` is the *tag* of the field, which uniquely identifies the format and content of the field.
 These fields are modeled in ``fields.py``.
 The tag is followed by items delimited with slashes.
 The items permitted for each field are defined in the field definition, and items have a type and a maximum length.
-A field may span multiple lines.
+A field does not exceed 65 characters, but may span multiple lines.
+Lines are terminated with ``\r\n``.

 The document opens with things like the bank account number and the opening balance.